Coat of arms of Scotland: Current uses

 The royal tressure appears on the arms of numerous Scottish families and institutions as a mark of royal favour, known in heraldry as an augmentation of honour; prominent examples occur in the arms of the cities of Perth and Aberdeen.
+In England, the royal tressure is found on the arms of the Metropolitan Police.
 In 2002, the Queen granted arms to the Monarchist League of Canada which featured a royal tressure with maple leaves instead of the usual fleurs-de-lis.
 A royal tressure with roses and thistles can be found in the arms of the Marquis of Aberdeen and Temair.

 The arms of the Archdiocese of Mechelen used to be the same as those of Scotland.
 They were quartered with the arms of the city of Brussels in 1961 when it became the Archdiocese of Mechelen-Brussels.
 The reason for the use of the Scottish arms is debated.
 One theory for them being used is that Saint Rumbold, the patron saint of Mechelen, was an Irish monk and in medieval times Irish monks were called Scotii, and thus later the arms of Scotland were taken as arms for the saint.
 Another theory is that Saint Rumbold was the son of a Scottish King and thus his arms were identical to the Scottish arms.

 The coat of arms of the town of Sankt Wendel in Saarland combines elements of the Scottish flag and the Scottish coat of arms.
 Four lilies, taken from the Scottish royal coat of arms, on a blue background, are reminiscent of Saint Wendelin.
 Legendary tradition describes him as a Scottish king's son.
 In 1465, the parish of St. Wendel sent two parishioners to Scotland to research the legend of Saint Wendelin's royal Scottish origins.
 After allegedly positive confirmation, the Scottish lion coat of arms was used in the seal of the parish of St. Wendel.
 The blue-silver/white flag of Sankt Wendel takes up the blue background of the coat of arms of the city and the silver/white of its lilies as well as the colors of the Scottish flag.